-Co-occurrence patterns of big, California, and longnose skate are used as a proxy for "unspecified skates," and co-occurrence patterns of Pacific grenadier are used as a proxy for "unspecified grenadiers."
+Species in red are those determined to have scores less than 2.2 in the Seafood Watch criteria.
+Co-occurrence patterns of big, California and longnose skate are used as a proxy for 'unspecified skates', and co-occurrence patterns of Pacific grenadier are used as a proxy for 'Unspecified grenadiers.'
+See assessment detail in the main body of this document for more detail on those scores and groupings.